This article is part of the “Valentine’s Day” series. Click here to learn more.

 Alternatively, if you want something more upscale, stick to a traditional restaurant.
 You could go to your favorite place or even splurge and book at a restaurant that would usually require a reservation.
 Especially if you choose the latter, make it a rule to put your phones away or just leave them at home.
 It will make for a much more meaningful dinner that is full of conversation.

-If neither of you are keen on the type of date where you sit back and relax, go on a bar crawl together instead.
+If neither of you are keen on the type of date where you sit back and relax, go on a bar hopping together instead.
 Your drink of choice doesn’t matter, from wine to beer or top shelf liquor.
 If you don’t have a strip of bars in your town, you can always purchase various drinks to create a flight of your own at home.
-So pick out your favorite board games – maybe get out the Scrabble board and play while you drink!
+So pick out your favorite board games – maybe get out the We’re Not Really Strangers game and play while you drink!
 If you do go out, be sure to have a plan to get home safely.

 5. Recreate Your First Date